 Colleen Paretty, WebMD Magazine

-WebMD Magazine’s editors seek freelance consumer health writers with experience writing articles for national publications (especially women’s health titles) on healthy living topics: food/nutrition, fitness, skincare/beauty, mental wellness, relationships, and parenting, as well as top medical conditions (allergies, heart disease, diabetes, chronic pain, sleep, etc.).
+WebMD Magazine’s editors seek freelance consumer health writers with experience writing articles for national publications (especially women’s health titles) on healthy living topics including food/nutrition, fitness, skincare/beauty, mental wellness, sleep, parenting, as well as top medical conditions (allergies, heart disease, diabetes, chronic pain, etc.).
 Please have detailed experience; the magazine is not the place for new writers trying to break into health writing.
 Excellent reporting skills, a magazine-feature style, a keen interest in health, and a smart, distinct “voice” are musts.
-Our articles tend to blend solid, attributed medical information with a lifestyle/feature tone.
-We accept pitches but do much of our assigning out to writers, so your background, clips, and proven ability to fit the magazine’s style are crucial.
-Please read a copy of WebMD Magazine to get a feel for it; a complete pdf of the current issue is online at WebMD.com/magazine and available as a free app you can download in the iTunes store.
+Articles tend to blend solid, attributed medical information with a lifestyle/feature tone.
+We accept pitches but do much of our assigning out to writers, so your background, clips and ability to fit the magazine’s style are crucial.
+Please read a copy of WebMD Magazine to get a feel for our style and presentation; a complete PDF of the current issue is online at WebMD.com/magazine and available as a free app you can download in the iTunes store.

 Karl Stark, The Philadelphia Inquirer

-We offer limited but growing opportunities for freelance.
-The Inquirer’s Health & Science section on Mondays may soon move to Sundays, giving us more room for outside submissions.
-We also use freelance in some special, one-day sections that we publish through the year focusing on heart, cancer, diabetes and other areas.
+The Inquirer now has an 8-page health section on Sundays, giving us more room for outside submissions.
 We typically want to see a good news hook, a personal health angle, lots of good evidence, an appreciation of cost and a Philly connection (not usually difficult given the region’s six medical schools, 60 plus hospitals and several hundred pharma and device firms).
 Proposals can run the gamut.
 They should answer the question why do we care, and include some photo ideas and whether it has been covered by us and others.
 Women make up nearly two-thirds of our readers so you may want to take that into account.
 Pharma and health reform ideas are appreciated.
 You need to be upfront about any conflicts of interest.
 Cover stories typically run from 900 to 1,100 words.
 Personal essays are welcome especially if you are a caregiver and there’s a Philly connection.
-We have hired two part-time reporters to blog for us in the last year and those opportunities are likely to grow.
 We are very open to ideas on how we might collaborate online with freelancers on an ongoing basis, perhaps in a blog.

 Tyghe Trimble, Men’s Journal